-When making the determination referred to in Article 35 (3) of Regulation EU 2023/1114, the competent authority shall apply all of the following criteria:

-- (a) whether the issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions is likely to breach the requirements referred to in Articles 34 or 36 to 39 of Regulation (EU) 2023/1114 within the following 12 months; - (b) whether at-all-times redemption at par value and market value is not ensured either in normal or in stressed conditions; - (c) whether there is an increased risk of a significant deterioration of the value of the reserve assets or the financial situation of the issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions or an increased risk arising from systems including the underlying distributed ledger and any trading platform, market infrastructure or payment system used for the issuance or the transfer of the asset-referenced token and from other third party crypto assets service providers such as custodians to which the tokens and/or reserve assets might rely on;

-To apply the criteria referred to in paragraph, point (a) competent authorities shall assess whether there are potential deficiencies or weaknesses of the issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions with regard to the application of the requirements set out in Article 34 and in Articles 36 to 39 of Regulation (EU) 2023/1114.
+- 1. When making the determination referred to in Article 35 (3) of Regulation EU 2023/1114, the competent authority shall apply all of the following criteria: - (a) whether the issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens is likely to breach the requirements referred to in Articles 34(1), (8) and (10), 36, to 39 of Regulation (EU) 2023/1114 within the following 12 months; - (b) whether at-all-times redemption at par value and market value is not ensured either in normal or in stressed market circumstances'; - (c) whether there is an increased risk of a significant deterioration of the value of the reserve assets or the financial situation of the issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens or an increased risk arising from systems including the underlying distributed ledger and any trading platform, market infrastructure or payment system used for the issuance or the transfer of the token and from other third party crypto assets service providers such as custodians to which the tokens and/or reserve assets might rely on. - 2.
+To apply the criteria referred to in paragraph 1, point (a), competent authorities shall assess whether there are potential deficiencies or weaknesses of the issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens with regard to the application of the requirements set out in Article 34 and in Articles 36 to 39 of Regulation (EU) 2023/1114.